 Stay on Hever Road as it turns sharp right by the pub, and follow it for 450m to a T-junction.
 Turn right, then in 50m go over a stile on the left onto an enclosed path, signposted as the Eden Valley Walk.
 Follow this path for 500m to come out onto a minor road at a junction.

 You could turn right to Hever station, as indicated by the road sign, but the suggested route is to keep ahead on the road towards Cowden village.
 Go over the railway bridge (with the station visible on your right), then in 40m turn right into a driveway, still following the Eden Valley Walk.
-Keep to the right past the entrance to several houses.
+Go through a fieldgate across the drive and take the path to the right of the entrance to the last house.
 As you approach the station, fork right onto a path leading down to the platform for trains to London.

 Take the footpath opposite the pub, heading south.
 Go across a lane and continue on the footpath opposite, but turn right before Meechlands Farm onto a footpath leading to the Greyhound pub.
 Head north along the road for a short distance, then turn sharp left onto a footpath which goes under the railway and through Oak Wood to Bramsell's Farm.
 Turn left onto a road to reach Markbeech.

 On the bend in Hever Road by the King Henry VIII pub, take the driveway heading S, signposted as a footpath.
 After passing Hever Primary School continue on a path which leads to a minor road at a bend.
 Bear left onto the road for 50m, then veer right up the continuation of the footpath, through a kissing gate into a large field.